 There is a refrigerated drinking fountain here which is quite rare to find in Death Valley!
 A small concession stand inside the building which houses the gift shop is also available.

 NOTE: Scotty’s Castle is currently closed for 6+ years – a quick but very devastating storm in October 2015 took out the access roads, damaged some of the buildings on the property and created what has become a very expensive project to restore access.
-It is estimated Scotty’s Castle will reopen again in late 2021 or in 2022.
+It is estimated Scotty’s Castle will reopen again in 2022 or in 2023.
+However limited Flood Recovery tours of the exterior and the grounds are available on a limited seasonal basis, strictly by appointment.

 Stovepipe Wells is located almost exactly in the middle of the park from all directions.
 It is located on the valley floor (basically at sea level) but not as low as Furnace Creek (about 25 minutes drive from there).
 This small “village” was the original home to tourism in Death Valley – having opened originally in 1926.